syncfusion-content/javascript-docs/js/Autocomplete/Concepts-and-Features/Behavior-Settings.md

 The following images are the outputs for **AutoComplete** when **enableDistinct** is set to “**True”** and “**False**”.

-{% include image.html url="/js/Autocomplete/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img4.png" Caption="AutoComplete PopUp items with Distinct property disabled and enabled"%}
+{% include image.html url="/js/Autocomplete/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img4.png" Caption=""%}

+_Figure 13: AutoComplete PopUp items with Distinct property disabled and enabled_

 ## Show Popup button